Azure/azure-sdk-for-js/sdk/tables/data-tables/MigrationGuide.md

 ```

 ### Querying data from the table
-Previously in `azure-storage`, querying a table looked as follows, and didn't provide a built in way to handle pagination
+Previously in `azure-storage`, querying a table didn't provide a built in way to handle pagination, looking as follows.

 ```javascript
 const azure = require('azure-storage');